-So having followed Globe Trotter Girl’s advice we didn’t book a houseboat in advance (we were just inside the shoulder season) and instead checked out the boats the afternoon before.
-This was a little bit stressful as it meant 7 of us agreeing on a boat and whether it would be a day or night trip, but it at least allowed us to see facilities (and the state of the onboard toilet in advance.
+So having followed Globe Trotter Girl’s advice we didn’t book a houseboat in advance.
+Instead we checked out the boats the afternoon before.
+This was a little bit stressful as it meant 7 of us agreeing on a boat and whether it would be a day or night trip.
+However at least it allowed us to see facilities and the state of the onboard toilet in advance.

 In the end the 2-bed Paradise looked nice and we didn’t have to got through the “hard sell” act with its captain which some of the other boat owners were tending to do.
 We agreed on a price of 6000 Rupees (£60) and then wandered off to enjoy the rest of the afternoon.